biadelmiro/UDACITY_intro_to_javascript_course/data_types_and_variables/README.md

 - In JavaScript, comments are marked with a double forward-slash //.
 - Anything written on the same line after the // will not be executed or displayed.
 - To have the comment span multiple lines, mark the start of your comment with a forward-slash and star, and then enclose your comment inside a star and forward-slash /* … */.
+- Comments are often used to clarify and document non-obvious code.
+- It's good practice to include code comments to improve code readability.
 ```js
 // this is a single-line comment